sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/start.md

 .\bflb_iot_tool.exe --chipname=bl808 --port=COM38 --baudrate=2000000 --firmware="firmware_20221212.bin" --pt="M1s_BL808_example\partition\partition_cfg_16M_m1sdock.toml" --boot2="BLDevCube\chips\bl808\builtin_imgs\boot2_isp_bl808\boot2_isp_debug.bin"
 ```

-In this command, `firmware` is the bin file for E907 Core, the default bin file can be downloaded from [here](https://dl.sipeed.com/shareURL/MAIX/M1s/M1s_Dock/7_Firmware/factory). `pt` is the partition file, it's in the `M1s_BL808_example\partition` folder, you can also [Click me](https://dl.sipeed.com/fileList/MAIX/M1s/M1s_Dock/7_Firmware/partition/partition_cfg_16M_m1sdock.toml) to get it.`boot2` is in `BLDevCube\chips\bl808\builtin_imgs\boot2_isp_bl808` folder, and is named with `debug`.
+In this command, `firmware` is the bin file for E907 Core, the default old bin file can be downloaded from [here](https://dl.sipeed.com/shareURL/MAIX/M1s/M1s_Dock/7_Firmware/factory). `pt` is the partition file, it's in the `M1s_BL808_example\partition` folder, you can also [Click me](https://dl.sipeed.com/fileList/MAIX/M1s/M1s_Dock/7_Firmware/partition/partition_cfg_16M_m1sdock.toml) to get it.`boot2` is in `BLDevCube\chips\bl808\builtin_imgs\boot2_isp_bl808` folder, and is named with `debug`.
 Set baudrate 2000000 to burn this board fast. `port` is the bigger port number.

 Of course, make sure you have made this board into UART burning mode: Press BOOT key and RST key, then release RST key first then release BOOT key.

 ![command_burn_flash](./../../../../zh/maix/m1s/other/assets/start/command_burn_flash.jpg)

-After burning these, you can burn the bin file for C906 core according to [Burn with u-disk](#burn-with-u-disk).
+After burning these, you can burn the bin file for C906 core according to [Burn via u-disk](https://wiki.sipeed.com/hardware/en/maix/m1s/other/start.html#Burn-via-u-disk).
 You can also burn this board based on the adderss, from `partition_cfg_16M_m1sdock.toml` file you can know the burn address and modify it.

 ### Troubles when burning